The Perfect Santa Fe Weekend Trip: Food, Culture and Hiking Nearby

 The Santa Fe airport is a small regional airport located right outside of the city.
 All of the major airlines fly there but there are only direct flights from Dallas, Denver and Phoenix.
 You may be able to find a better flight into Albuquerque.
 The Albuquerque Airport is larger and only an hour away from Santa Fe.

-It easy to get around central Santa Fe on foot.
+It is easy to get around central Santa Fe on foot.
 The city was rated one of America’s Most Walkable Cities.
 Rideshare and bus services are also available.
 However, for this itinerary you will need to rent a car to explore outside of the city.

 Spend your first day enjoying the art and culture that the city has to offer.